-4.3 How to Access Control Properties
+4.3 How to Access the Control Properties Dialog

-To access the rendering properties dialog for a control bound statically to a layout or sublayout using the Developer Center:
+To access the control properties dialog for a control bound statically to a layout or sublayout using the Developer Center:

 - 1. In the Developer Center, open the layout or sublayout. - 2.
-In the Developer Center, in the layout or sublayout, click the Design tab. - 3.
-In the Developer Center, in the layout or sublayout, double-click the control.
-The rendering properties dialog appears.
+In the layout or sublayout, click the Design tab. - 3.
+In the layout or sublayout, double-click the control.
+The control properties dialog appears.

-To access the Control Properties dialog for a control bound dynamically to a placeholder using layout details:
+To access the control properties dialog for a control bound dynamically to a placeholder using layout details:

-- 1. In the Device Editor, click the Controls tab, then click the control to select it.
-For instructions to access the Device Editor, see the section How to Access the Device Editor. - 2.
-In the Device Editor, click Edit.
-The Control Properties dialog appears.
+- 1. In the Device Editor, click the Controls tab, then click the control to select it, and then click Edit.
+The control properties dialog appears. - 2.
+In the control properties dialog, click the Attributes tab.
+Unless otherwise specified, create or update all control properties using the Attributes tab.